Detecting Majorana fermions in quasi-one-dimensional topological phases using nonlocal order parameters

 At the same time, a general framework for classifying quantum phases continues to be developed.
-Important achievements include the classification of free fermion systems, \cite{Schnyder,KitaevKTheory} an understanding of how interactions can modify these results in certain symmetry classes, \cite{Fidkowski1,Fidkowski2,TurnerClass} and general methods for many of the symmetry-protected bosonic or fermionic systems with interactions. \cite{ChenCOM,ChenCOHO,Schuch,GuSUPER,LuClass,VishClass} In 1D, where matrix-product states provide a framework for describing ground states, the gapped symmetry-protected topological phases have been completely classified. \cite{ChenCOM,Schuch} A natural resulting question is how such phases may be distinguished via accessible quantities, in any dimension.
-Fully symmetric phases are distinct but have no broken symmetries and hence are immune to a local order parameter description.
+Important achievements include the classification of free fermion systems, \cite{Schnyder,KitaevKTheory} an understanding of interaction effects in certain symmetry classes, \cite{Fidkowski1,Fidkowski2,TurnerClass,BurnellClass,LukaszClass,ChenClass,WangClass,PotterClass} and general methods for many of the symmetry-protected bosonic or fermionic systems with interactions. \cite{ChenCOM,ChenCOHO,ChenScience,Schuch,GuSUPER,LuClass,VishClass,PotterClass2} In 1D, where matrix product states provide a framework for describing ground states, the gapped bosonic symmetry-protected topological phases have been completely classified. \cite{ChenCOM,Schuch} The classification extends to 1D fermions because of their equivalence with bosons.\cite{ChenCOM} A resulting question is how to distinguish such phases via accessible observables.
+Fully symmetric phases have no broken symmetries and hence are immune to a local order parameter description, but they nonetheless have different topological ``fingerprints."

-The insight obtained from classification enables design of non-local order parameters that extract the defining quantities, associated with the cohomology group of the symmetry group, which characterize a symmetry-protected phase.
-This problem has been largely addressed in 1D for bosons\cite{Haegeman,Pollmann} but remains open in higher dimensions.
-These 1D bosonic non-local order parameters (OPs) are robust in that they are strictly symmetry rather than wavefunction dependent; their extension to fermions to our knowledge has not been discussed.
-In contrast, conventional AKLT string order, \cite{denNijs,Kennedy,OshikawaInt} relevant for the $\Ztwo \times \Ztwo$ spin rotation symmetry protected Haldane phase of 1D bosonic systems, measures extraneous aspects of the wavefunction in addition to topological information.
-Nonetheless, AKLT string order has proven useful in some contexts.
-Analogously, we address whether it may be possible to construct similar string or brane-type\cite{PerezGarciaSO} non-local order parameters for other systems.
-Attempts at extending string order to brane order for systems with dimensionality greater than strictly 1D have been discussed before,\cite{AnfusoFragility,PerezGarciaSO} in particular in the context of the Haldane phase.\cite{BergRiseFall} In contrast, our basic building block is the Majorana chain.
+For bosons, the insight obtained from the classification of quantum phases enables design of nonlocal order parameters that extract the defining quantities, associated with the cohomology group of the symmetry group, which characterize a bosonic symmetry-protected phase.
+This problem has been fully addressed in 1D in Refs. \citenum{Haegeman}, \citenum{Pollmann}, while recent progress\cite{Zaletel} in two dimensions has also been made.
+The 1D bosonic nonlocal order parameters (OPs) of Refs. \citenum{Haegeman}, \citenum{Pollmann} are robust in that they are strictly symmetry rather than wavefunction dependent.
+That is, they yield a fixed value throughout an entire quantum phase.